What is covered by tenant’s insurance?

 You can rest easy knowing you’re covered if ever somebody accidentally gets injured on your rented property or a covered incident causes damage to somebody else’s property.
 This may cover things like medical expenses, lawsuits and property damage.
 Liability coverage may also protect you if ever you injure someone accidentally or cause property damage anywhere in the world.

-Get a quick, online, tenant insurance quote now to get the peace of mind that you deserve.
+Get a quick, online tenant insurance quote to get the peace of mind that you deserve.

 Frequently asked questions about tenant's insurance

 Still have questions about tenant’s insurance?
 We’re here to help.

 Tenants are held financially responsible for the harm they cause to any part of the building in which they live.
 Your liability coverage will protect you if you cause accidental damage to the building – whether to your unit or to the whole building.